India's premier resume service

 Benefits of Job Shadowing

 In simple terms, job shadowing helps you decide in advance if you would enjoy being in the job of your interest and whether you will remain passionate about the same in the long run.
-Additionally, it assists you in deciding if your skillset is in line with your career of interest and whether you possess qualification and professional experience that can be transferred to the new role.
+Additionally, it assists you in deciding if your skillset is in line with your career of interest and whether you possess qualifications and professional experience that can be transferred to the new role.

 Besides, it aids you in making new contacts with professionals already working in your field of interest.
 When you shadow someone who is a pro in his/her domain, you get a chance to gain insights into that profession before looking out for job or internship opportunities in your target field.